canonical/sdkcraft/docs/how-to/design-sdk.rst

        may move here.

    * - :samp:`plugs`
-     - This section defines two content plugs and a GPU plug.
+     - This section defines two mount plugs and a GPU plug.

-       - The first content plug, :samp:`ros-cache`, maps ROS 2 configuration to a host directory to preserve it between refreshes.
+       - The first mount plug, :samp:`ros-cache`, maps ROS 2 configuration to a host directory to preserve it between refreshes.

        - The second one, :samp:`colcon-artefacts`,